 - Difficulty in breathing- When your airways become inflamed and constricted, there is a chance of troubling Mucus fills these narrow air passages and worsens the condition.

-- Chest tightness- If you airways get constricted, your chest tightens.
+- Chest tightness- If your airways get constricted, your chest tightens.
 It may seem as you are fastened with a tight rope around your chest.
 This results in shortness of breath and anxiety feeling.

-- Fatigue- At the time of Asthma attack, you are deprived of ample amount of oxygen into your lungs.
+- Fatigue- At the time of an Asthma attack, you are deprived of ample amount of oxygen into your lungs.
 This shows that your lungs and muscles are supplied with less oxygen.
 Less oxygen sets the fatigue in.
 If you have trouble sleeping at night, during the day you may feel fatigued.

 How to diagnose allergic asthma?

 To check the doctor conducts allergic Asthma tests.
 The doctor will pick your skin with a small needle to check your allergy.
 Just after 20minutes, if your skin reacts in the form of red bumps, then it is the sign of allergic Asthma.

 There are also several tests to be conducted to check whether you are allergic or not.
 These tests include: